Alignment and Comparison of Directed Networks via Transition Couplings of Random Walks: Introduction

-In this paper, we propose and analyze Network Comparison and Alignment using Optimal Transition Coupling (NetOTC), a flexible procedure for the comparison and soft alignment of weighted networks that is based on a process-level version of optimal transport.
-The NetOTC procedure takes as input two connected networks $G_1$ and $G_2$ with non-negative edge weights, and a cost function relating their vertices.
-Each network gives rise to a random walk on its vertex set, which is a stationary Markov chain.
-NetOTC proceeds by finding a coupling of these Markov chains (a transport plan) that is itself stationary and Markov, and that minimizes the expected value of the cost function at any given time point.
-(For computational and theoretical reasons discussed below, NetOTC considers a sub-family of Markov couplings known as transition couplings.)
-The optimal transport plan is a stationary random walk on the product of the vertex sets of the given networks that favors low cost pairs, while maintaining the marginal structure of the random walks on each individual network.
+In this paper, we propose and analyze NetOTC, a procedure for the comparison and soft alignment of two networks.
+The networks of interest may be directed or undirected, weighted or unweighted, and may have distinct vertex sets of different sizes.
+NetOTC, which is short for network optimal transition coupling, is based on applying a process-level optimal transport method to the random walks arising from each network.
+In more detail, the NetOTC procedure takes as input two connected networks $G_1$ and $G_2$ with non-negative edge weights, which may be directed or undirected, and a cost function relating their vertices.
+Each network gives rise to a stationary random walk on its vertex set whose transition probabilities are determined by normalizing the edge weights at each node.
+NetOTC proceeds by finding a joint chain on the product of the vertex sets of $G_1$ and $G_2$ that has the following properties: the joint chain is stationary and Markov; the joint chain minimizes the expected value of the cost function at any fixed time point; and the transition distribution from each state $(u,v)$ in the joint chain is obtained by coupling the transition distribution of $u$ in $G_1$ with the transition distribution of $v$ in $G_2$.
+The latter condition, which gives rise to transition couplings, ensures that the joint chain is a coupling of the initial chains on the individual graphs.
+More information about process couplings and transition couplings can be found in Section \ref{sec:transition_couplings}.
+We note that minimization of the expected cost subject to the constraints given above is carried out analytically, and not through Monte Carlo methods.

+As described above, the optimal transport plan arising from NetOTC is a stationary random walk on the product of the given networks that favors low cost pairs of vertices, while maintaining the marginal structure of the random walks on each individual network.
 The cost function used in NetOTC is specified by the user, and will, in general, be application dependent.
-Cost functions can be based, for example, on the difference between externally specified vertex attributes, the distance between Euclidean embeddings of the vertices, and the difference between the degrees of the vertices.
+Cost functions can be based, for example, on the difference between externally specified vertex attributes, the distance between Euclidean embeddings of the vertices, or the difference between the degrees of the vertices.
 If the given networks have the same vertex set, a cost function based on vertex identity may be used as well.